Add a NACHA Processor

 To add a new NACHA processor, navigate within LMS to Settings > Company > Merchant > Secure Payments and go to the BANK ACCOUNT/ACH (USA) tab.
 Click Add Processor.

 Make sure you have “NACHA” selected from the “Processor Type” drop-down menu.

 Now enter the following:

-This field allows your company to include codes significant only to you (e.g. a batch number for a specific NACHA file).
+This field allows your company to include codes significant only to you (e.g., a batch number for a specific NACHA file).
 There will be no standardized interpretation for the contents of this field.

-Once you have entered the information needed for the processor, choose the settings you want for this processor.
+Once you have finished entering the information needed for the processor, choose the settings you want for this processor.
 Settings include: